 Welcome to my Maniac Mansion fan site!

-Maniac Mansion is one of my favourite computer games of all time, and this site is completely dedicated to it.
+Maniac Mansion is a point-and-click adventure game released in 1987.
+It is one of my favourite computer games of all time, and this site is completely dedicated to it.

-My site is mainly destined to people who are already fans of the game, and as such, it is full of spoilers.
-The only spoiler-free sections are this one and the "Versions" section.
+My site is mainly destined to people who already know the game, and as such, it is full of spoilers.
+The spoiler-free sections are this one, the "History" and the "Versions" sections.
 So if you are new to Maniac Mansion and want your gaming pleasure to be left intact, don't visit the other sections and go play the game instead!

 The story is a parody of horror B-movies.
 You control teenager Dave Miller and two of his friends.
 You are on a mission to rescue Dave's girlfriend, Sandy, who has been kidnapped to the mansion of Dr.Fred, a mad scientist.